emory-cs-infovis-master/tableau/README.md

 Your document should be in PDF format and is limited to a maximum of 5 pages, no cover sheet.
 Use Times Roman 11 point type with normal margins, 1.5 line spacing.

 ### Acknowledgments:
 Tableau's data visualization software is provided through the Tableau for Teaching program.
 We thank Tableau for making the system available to students in class.

+This assignment was adapted from an assignment designed by [Dr. Alex Godwin](https://www.jagodwin.com).

 Data was obtained from the following sources:
 - Tennis: Jeff Sackmann https://github.com/JeffSackmann/tennis_atp